 The Wisconsin Council of Churches (WCC) is a community of Christian denominations that covenant to engage in a common ministry focused on church unity, peacemaking, social and economic justice for Wisconsin’s most vulnerable residents, and revitalizing congregations.

-Keep up to date with news from Wisconsin Council of Churches by subscribing to EcuNews (published and mailed twice a year) and periodic emails.
+Keep up to date with news from Wisconsin Council of Churches by subscribing to our electronic newsletter.
 Sign up here.

 The Interim Search Team is pleased to announce an Interim Executive Director

 The Interim Search Team is pleased to announce that Ms. Laurie Wilkinson (ELCA) has accepted our offer to be the Interim Executive Director of the Wisconsin Council of Churches.
 Laurie will provide transitional leadership to the WCC focusing on administration … Continue reading →